 The new data show that racial and ethnic disparities persist.
 For instance, black youth had nearly double the rate (22.5%) as white youth did (12.5%).
 The rate for Hispanic youth falls between those two, at 20.6 percent, and Asian youth have the lowest rate, at just 6.4 percent.

-"Childhood obesity continues to be major public health challenge, with significant financial and societal implications,” said Jamie Bussel, senior program officer at the Robert Wood Johnson Foundation (RWJF).
+"Childhood obesity continues to be major public health challenge, with significant financial and societal implications,” said Jamie Bussel, senior program officer at RWJF.
 “Far too many young people in this country are facing increased chances of diabetes, heart disease, and high blood pressure, all due to a preventable condition.
 And black and Latino youth are still more likely than their white peers to face these problems.
 We must help all children grow up at a healthy weight, so they can lead healthy lives, and save the nation billions in health care costs.”

 The new analysis uses combined data from the 2016 and 2017 editions of the NSCH.
 Comparing the combined 2016–17 data to 2016 alone, only one state, North Dakota, had a statistically significant change in its obesity rate, which dropped from 15.8 percent to 12.5 percent.